Welcome to today's edition of the Rush 24-7 podcast.

 Republicans in Connecticut do not like to identify where they are.

-Jim, somewhere in Connecticut works for us.
+Jim, somewhere in Connecticut, works for us.

 How are you?

-Hey Rush, how are you doing?
+How are you doing?

 Actually, I'm a Republican who lives in New Jersey and Massachusetts.

-I consider myself bytaxual.
+I consider myself bitactual.

-I'm somewhere in the middle of Connecticut, heading up to Massachusetts.
+I'm somewhere in the middle of Connecticut heading up to Massachusetts.

 Okay.

-But here's I want to get right to my point here.
+But here's, I want to get right to my point here.

-And I was just wondering what you thought about setting up parameters, the Republicans setting up parameters when we get to the national election, in that uh you want to not have a crowd in there that can yell and cheer and sway the television television audience and not have moderators that are going to set up questions.
+In that you want to not have a crowd in there that can yell and cheer and sway the television audience and not have moderators that are going to set up questions.

 But both parties try to sabotage the other side.

-Both parties try to infiltrate and get their own people in uh as representatives of the other party.
+Both parties try to infiltrate and get their own people in as representatives of the other party.

-Um this one thing the Republican candidates are gonna have to figure out, and I think they know it, they can't rely on staging, they can't rely got to know that the moderators of these debates in large measure are gonna be out to get them.
+One thing the Republican candidates are going to have to figure out, and I think they know it, they can't rely on staging.

 They cannot rely on the moderators to sit there and be tough on Mrs. Clinton, who will be the nominee.